Psi Chi (International Honor Society For Psychology)

 Psi Chi is the International Honor Society for Psychology.
-It was formed on 4 September 1929 at Yale University, during the Ninth International Congress of Psychology.
-It now links over 500,000 life members at 1,100 colleges in the USA and overseas—including undergraduate and graduate students, faculty, alumni.
-For a one-time registration fee of $55 (no annual dues), the Society offers its life members many benefits: a quarterly magazine, student research journal, national and local conferences, web resources, a plethora of grants and awards for students, faculty and chapters.
+Formed in September 1929 at Yale University, the society now links more than 500,000 life members at 1,100 colleges in the USA and overseas.
+For a one-time registration fee of $55 (no annual dues), the Society offers its life members many benefits: a quarterly magazine, student research journal, national and local conferences, web resources, and a plethora of grants and awards for students, faculty and chapters.
 Please visit the Psi Chi Web site for more information.

 Fordham has three active Psi Chi chapter at its three campuses, all offering co-curricular activities to benefit students, faculty, and the larger community.

-- At Rose Hill, the chapter was formed in 1980, now under faculty advisor Barry Rosenfeld.
+- At Rose Hill, the chapter was formed in 1980, now under faculty adviser Amy Roy.

 - The Fordham-LC chapter received the 1993 Ruth Hubbard Cousins Award as the #1 chapter in the United States—an award proudly presented personally by Ruth Cousins to Fordham President Joseph A. O’Hare at LC on 9 November 1993.